makr-code/VCC-UDS3/README.md

 See [LICENSE](LICENSE) file for complete details.

 **Why this license?** UDS3 is designed for government partnerships and public administration.
-Shared improvements strengthen security and reduce duplicate efforts across agencies, while respecting the freedom granted by MIT.
+Shared improvements strengthen security and reduce duplicated efforts across agencies, while respecting the[...]

 ## 👥 Contributors

 See [CONTRIBUTORS.md](CONTRIBUTORS.md) for organizations and individuals who have contributed to UDS3.

-## 🔗 Related Projects
+## 🔗 Related projects

 - **VERITAS:** Administrative law Q&A system using UDS3
 - **Clara:** Document processing pipeline with UDS3